CollectionBuilder/cb-docs/docs/theme/advanced.md

 ### base-font-size:

 - Changes the base size for fonts throughout the site.
+	- Since Bootstrap sets specific sizes on many elements, this will *not* impact all text.
+This option is most useful for *slightly* tweaking the body text size to make reading easier.
+Bootstrap's standard is "1em".
+CB increases this to "1.2em" by default.

 ```yaml
 base-font-size: 1.2em